ARMmbed/mbed-client/porting-guide.md

 ```

-# Step 6: Implementing M2MTimerImpl class for your platform
+## Implementing M2MTimerImpl class for your platform

 ```
 /*